pxc/gitbook/text/48_How_Git_Stores_Objects/0_ How_Git_Stores_Objects.markdown

 The other format for object storage is the packfile.
 Since Git stores each version of each file as a seperate object, it can get pretty inefficient.
 Imagine having a file several thousand lines long and changing a single line.
-Git will store the second file in it's entirety, which is a great big waste of space.
+Git will store the second file in its entirety, which is a great big waste of space.

 In order to save that space, Git utilizes the packfile.
 This is a format